Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Valley National Financial Advisors (legally known as Valley National Advisers, Inc.) is a large fee-based advisory firm.
-Based in Bethlehem, Pennsylvania, the firm employs a sizable team of financial advisors that are responsible for managing thousands of client accounts.
+Valley National Financial Advisors (legally known as Valley National Advisers, Inc.) is a large fee-based advisory firm located in Bethlehem, Pennsylvania.
+The firm employs a team of 10 financial advisors who are responsible for managing more than 1,000 client accounts.
 Valley National also holds a spot on SmartAsset's list of the top financial advisors in Bethlehem.

 As a fee-based firm, certain advisors at Valley National can receive extra commissions on top of advisory fees.
 This differs from a fee-only firm, as they only receive compensation from the fees that clients pay.